HansBug/chainloader/docs/source/tutorials/installation/index.rst

 Installation
 ===================

-Potc is currently hosted on PyPI.
+Chainloader is currently hosted on PyPI.
 It required python >= 3.6.

 You can simply install chainloader from PyPI with the following command: